hylang/hy/docs/language/internals.rst

 .. _hysequence:

-HySequence
+Sequence
 ~~~~~~~~~~

-``hy.models.HySequence`` is the abstract base class of "iterable" Hy
+``hy.models.Sequence`` is the abstract base class of "iterable" Hy
-models, such as HyExpression and HyList.
+models, such as hy.models.Expression and hy.models.List.

-Adding a HySequence to another iterable object reuses the class of the
+Adding a Sequence to another iterable object reuses the class of the
 left-hand-side object, a useful behavior when you want to concatenate Hy
 objects in a macro, for instance.

-HySequences are (mostly) immutable: you can't add, modify, or remove
+Sequences are (mostly) immutable: you can't add, modify, or remove
 elements.
-You can still append to a variable containing a HySequence with
+You can still append to a variable containing a Sequence with
-``+=`` and otherwise construct new HySequences out of old ones.
+``+=`` and otherwise construct new Sequences out of old ones.

 .. _hylist:

-HyList
+List
 ~~~~~~

-``hy.models.HyList`` is a :ref:`HySequence` for bracketed ``[]``
+``hy.models.List`` is a :ref:`Sequence` for bracketed ``[]``
 lists, which, when used as a top-level expression, translate to Python list literals in the compilation phase.

 .. _hyexpression:

-HyExpression
+Expression
 ~~~~~~~~~~~~

-``hy.models.HyExpression`` inherits :ref:`HySequence` for
+``hy.models.Expression`` inherits :ref:`Sequence` for
 parenthesized ``()`` expressions.
 The compilation result of those
 expressions depends on the first element of the list: the compiler
 dispatches expressions between compiler special-forms, user-defined